rborden-appsec/yawast/docs/usage.md

 ### Using with Zap / Burp Suite

-By default, Burp Suite's proxy listens on localhost at port 8080, to use YAWAST with Burp Suite (or any proxy for that matter), just add this to the command line:
+By default, Burp Suite's proxy listens on localhost at port 8080.
+To use YAWAST with Burp Suite (or any proxy for that matter), just add this to the command line:

 `--proxy 'localhost:8080'`